sudorook/bmDCA/README.md

 `parameters_final.txt`. __Use this file or the latest learned parameters for sampling synthetic sequences.__

-Depending how many times you configure `bmdca` to save steps to disk, the total data generated can be substantial ( > 1 Gb).
-At present, the only way to disable writing of a particular log file is to comment out the code in the `Sim::run()` function defined in `src/run.cpp`.
+Depending how many times you configure `bmdca` to save steps to disk and the size of the model being trained, the size of the total data generated can be substantial (>> 1 Gb).

 ## Output file formats

 ### Run log

+The run log (`bmdca_run.log`) is a delimited table updated every `save_period` number of steps alongside the rest of the output.

-The columns in the run log correspond to:
+The columns in the correspond to:
 1. `step` - current iteration number
 2. `walkers` - number of independent sampling trajectories
 3. `samples-per-walk` - number of samples to take from each walker (MCMC)